Ericji1989114/CustomSyntaxExtension/README.md

 ## What's this?

-only a way to resolve the problem about conflicts between the inside/outside frameworks.
+One way to resolve the problem about conflicts between the inside/outside frameworks.

 Somethmes we will create a function which is same with another which comes from 3rd party source code.